poojanjhaveri/Concerts-Around-World-ITP-Midterm/README.md

 Your page will render a Google Map when the page loads.
 Once the page is loaded, your app will make a JSONP request to the Eventful JSONP endpoint below.
 This endpoint will return a list of concerts and wrap the response data in a callback function named processJSONP.
 With this data, I want you to iterate over the list of events and plot each event on the Google Map.
 Each event has a latitude and longitude property for you to use.
 You will also create a list of the concerts from this same Eventful API data using client-side templating.

 Eventful API JSONP endpoint

+Update your API Key. get it from Eventful.com

 http://api.eventful.com/json/events/search?c=music&app_key=API_KEY&page_number=1&date=Future&keywords=limp+bizkit&callback=processJSONP

 To get started: